Nationals vs. Padres Player Props Betting Odds

-Player prop bet options for Juan Soto, Lane Thomas and others are available when the San Diego Padres host the Washington Nationals at PETCO Park on Saturday at 8:40 PM ET.
+Player prop bet odds for Juan Soto, Lane Thomas and others are available when the San Diego Padres host the Washington Nationals at PETCO Park on Sunday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!